Ten Things You Should Know about Divorce

 You Won’t Get a Bigger Settlement if Your Partner Committed Adultery

 The reason why a marriage broke down is not a factor in deciding how financial assets are divided in divorce.
-So if your partner has had an affair, you can’t automatically expect a generous settlement, with your ex being penalised for their indiscretions.
-Ultimately, the Court isn’t there to pass moral judgement on a person’s conduct, but determine how a divorcing couple’s wealth can be split fairly.
+So, if your partner has had an affair, you can’t automatically expect a generous settlement, with your ex being penalised for their indiscretions.

-English Courts May be Generous to the Financially Weaker Person
+English Courts May Be Generous to the Financially Weaker Person

 Divorce courts in England and Wales will often look to divide assets on a 50/50 basis or thereabouts, which means the breadwinner and the homemaker may walk away with roughly the same amount of money in capital terms.
 That means the person who is in a weaker financial position won’t necessarily lose out.